MachineLearningLifeScience/poli-docs/docs/poli-docs/_build/html/_sources/using_poli/objective_repository/all_objectives.md

 ## Small molecules

-Most of our problems are based on the [PMO](https://github.com/wenhao-gao/mol_opt) benchmark, by Gao et al {cite:p}`gao:PMO:2022`.
-This benchmark extends the GuacaMol Benchmark proposed by Brown et al {cite:p}`Brown:guacamol:2019`.
+Most of our problems are based on the [PMO](https://github.com/wenhao-gao/mol_opt) benchmark, by Gao et al {cite:p}`Gao:PMO:2022`, which extends the GuacaMol Benchmark proposed by Brown et al {cite:p}`Brown:guacamol:2019`.

 ::::{grid}
 :gutter: 3